Chalarangelo/30-seconds-of-code/snippets/truncate-text.md

 tags: layout,beginner
 ---

-If the text is longer than one line, it will be truncated and end with an ellipsis `…`.
+Truncates text that is longer than one line, adding an ellipsis at the end (`…`).

-- `overflow: hidden` prevents the text from overflowing its dimensions (for a block, 100% width and auto height).
+- Use `overflow: hidden` to prevent the text from overflowing its dimensions.
-- `white-space: nowrap` prevents the text from exceeding one line in height.
+- Use `white-space: nowrap` to prevent the text from exceeding one line in height.
-- `text-overflow: ellipsis` makes it so that if the text exceeds its dimensions, it will end with an ellipsis.
+- Use `text-overflow: ellipsis` to make it so that if the text exceeds its dimensions, it will end with an ellipsis.
-- `width: 200px;` ensures the element has a dimension, to know when to get ellipsis
+- Specify a fixed `width` for the element to know when to display an ellipsis.
 - Only works for single line elements.

 ```html